 Ross Feller Casey handles cases on a contingency basis, meaning that you will not pay a thing unless there is a financial recovery in your case.

-If you or a loved one have suffered as a result of hazardous conditions, lack of security, or neglected maintenance on a premises, one of our Philadelphia premises liability attorneys can assist you in determining if you have a case.
+If you or a loved one have suffered as a result of hazardous conditions, lack of security, or neglected maintenance on a premise, one of our Philadelphia premises liability attorneys can assist you in determining if you have a case.
 Ross Feller Casey offers a free case evaluation to discuss your concerns.

 You may still be able to investigate a potential claim even if the injury occurred some time ago, but you should act now because your time may be running out.